-Is it therefore the fear of possibly more “negative economic impacts” that is stopping us from rebuilding a truly NEWnormal?
-Are we afraid, even after 19+months of Pandemic experience of losing some ease and comforts we feel we can’t bear to be without?
+Is it the fear of possibly more “negative economic impacts” that is stopping us from rebuilding a truly NEW Normal?
+Are we afraid, even after 19+months of Pandemic experience, of permanently losing some ease and comforts we feel we can’t bear to be without?
 Do we believe we’re only rational, economic beings?
-I fear that belief is the deep truth for many of us.
+I fear that this belief is the deep truth for many of us.

-That emphasis is much more challenging for our community than CAT’s is for its community because solving technical engineering challenges (no judgment or criticism intended) is but a partial solution– rational –to the whole eco-challenge.
+That emphasis is much more challenging for our community than CAT’s is for its community because solving technical engineering challenges (no judgment or criticism intended) is but a partial solution– a purely rational one –to the whole eco-challenge.
 As Julie Spangler clarifies for whole-community-builders: “Our spiritual teachers instruct us to love all, but on a day-to-day level it can be hard to maintain a loving stance.
 How can we teach ourselves to be able to love those challenging elements– jobs, people, life forms –in our lives?”
-Upon failure “we judge ourselves so harshly for not being able to love as broadly or as deeply as we think we ‘should.’
+When we fail (often), “we judge ourselves so harshly for not being able to love as broadly or as deeply as we think we ‘should.’
 It is an odd contradiction– trying so hard to be more loving often finds us tightening up in resistance, and we fall into self-judgment.
 That makes us feel even worse,” and has further knock-on effects on our relations and ourselves.
-And so the vicious spiral is drawn.
+And so the vicious spiral is enhanced.

 Depending on your point of view (which is what other people experience as your personal/organisation’s culture) humanity’s path lies between going from one calamity to the next, and proactively embracing the discomfort of eternal change.
-FEC culture grew via “organic development“… Might that also include a reactive, unplanned, tough choice-avoiding component?
+FEC culture is said to have grown via “organic development“… Might that also include a reactive, unplanned, tough-choice-avoiding component?
 If so, the fact that in early 2021 “DevCom” was called into existence by the Findhorn’s major organisations is of great importance.
-I trust that its COMmunity-DEVelopment system is built upon sound foundations: if members are emotional, helping them calm down; not making it personal; trying to find the problem hiding behind the problem; tapping into stakeholder & member ambivalence; asking “what if” questions; prioritising issues to deal with and grading resolutions based on the agreed FEC values; remembering Einstein, Churchill and Ferguson’s wisdom.
+I trust that their COMmunity-DEVelopment system is built upon sound foundations: if members are emotional, helping them calm down; not making it personal; trying to find the problem hiding behind the problem; tapping into stakeholder & member ambivalence; asking “what if” questions; prioritising issues to deal with and grading resolutions based on the agreed FEC values; embodying Einstein, Churchill and Ferguson’s wisdom.

-But just imagine transcending either/or duality and directing our unfocused emotion, energy and time on REAL progress to resolve my/our obvious human-interaction issues, now once and for all, in our own vicinity, eg. decreasing carbon emissions or creating the right conditions for effective, multi-generational community or prioritising co-values of contribution, connection, and equity.4A healthy society is about more than just preventing injuries and reducing the death toll from disease.
+But just imagine transcending our rational “either/or” dualistic realities and directing our unfocused emotion, energy and time on REAL progress, to resolve our obvious human-interaction issues, now once and for all, in our own vicinity.
+For example decreasing our carbon emissions or creating the right conditions for effective multi-generational community, or prioritising co-values of contribution, connection, and equity.[mfn]A healthy society is about more than just preventing injuries and reducing the death toll from disease.
 It is also about having access to safe neighbourhoods and affordable housing, ballsy businesses of character, broadening job opportunities and reducing income inequality, designing walkable communities and fostering community cohesion.
-It takes multiple interventions and cross-sector partnerships to do all of that, and data to determine what is working.5All of us must work together – councils, communities and companies – to halt the climate crisis and embrace sustainability.
+It takes multiple interventions and cross-sector partnerships to do all of that, and data to determine what is working.[/mfn][mfn]All of us must work together – councils, communities and companies – to halt the climate crisis and embrace sustainability.

 As local councils and cities set ambitious climate targets, for instance targeting to achieve net zero by 2030, companies who do not take meaningful action are facing increasingly rapid changes in public opinion, pressure from stakeholders, legislative requirements and environmental shifts that will make change inevitable.